 Unfortunately, your biggest competition is pushing the envelope with their activities.

 Given that all of us have 24 hours a day, how is it that some people tend to produce more in the same amount of time?
 Is it because they give up their social lives?
 Is it because they’re just so much smarter?

 Not really.
-Rather, the most impressive medical school applicants focus on less things and go deeper with each one.
+Rather, the most impressive medical school applicants focus on fewer things and go deeper with each one.

 This is exactly what you should do to stand out.

-To reiterate, University of Utah School of Medicine requires applicants to “achieve at least the minimum level of performance in all seven areas [that they evaluate] and be average or above in five out of the seven areas in order to be eligible for further consideration.”
+To reiterate, University of Utah School of Medicine used to explicitly require applicants to “achieve at least the minimum level of performance in all seven areas [that they evaluate] and be average or above in five out of the seven areas in order to be eligible for further consideration.”

 If you’re reading this article, you’re probably less interested in becoming “eligible for further consideration” and more so in being seen as a star applicant and getting in.